rumorsou/Tensor-based_k-TTC_Search/README.md

 The operating system is Ubuntu 22.04, and development tools such as g++ 11.4, Python 3.11, PyTorch 2.2.2, torch-scatter 2.1.2, and CUDA 12.1 are installed to ensure that the test environment can fully satisfy all algorithms.

 ## Datasets
 The datasets are sourced from well-known platforms such as [SNAP (Stanford Network Analysis Platform)](https://snap.stanford.edu/data/) and [the Network Repository](https://networkrepository.com/index.php).
-Please ensure that there are no comments in the dataset file, the starting vertex is "0" and generate their trussness using any k-truss decomposition application out there and write them in a file in the following format "u,v,k" where, (u,v) is an edge and u < v and k is the trussness.
+Please ensure that there are no comments in the dataset file.
+The input dataset should be a text file where each line contains an edge in the format "u,v,k".
+Here, (u,v) represents an edge with u < v, and k denotes the trussness.
+Node IDs start from 0 and are ranked in increasing order.

 ## Running
 We provide the source code: TETree and TETree-Basic, which are general versions that can run on any hardware supporting PyTorch.

 for TETree:<br>
-  `python ./TETree/TETree.py -f ./TETree/facebook_truss_result.txt`<br>
+  `python ./TETree/TETree.py -f ./TETree/facebook.txt`<br>
 for TETree-Basic:<br>
-  `python ./TETree/TETree-basic.py -f ./TETree/facebook_truss_result.txt`<br>
+  `python ./TETree/TETree-basic.py -f ./TETree/facebook.txt`<br>

-'./facebook_truss_result.txt' can be replaced by other datesets.
+'./facebook.txt' can be replaced by other datesets.

 We also provide TETree-special-optimized, where triangle computation is specifically optimized for NVIDIA GPUs.
 See `./TETree/TETree-special-optimized/README_special.md` for details.